Optimuspime123/Primus/README.md

 ## Usage
-Copy the contents of worker.js (Or modify them) and paste in the [cloudfare workers dashboard](https://dash.cloudflare.com/)
+Copy the contents of worker.js (Or modify them) and paste in the [cloudfare workers dashboard](https://dash.cloudflare.com/) Set the webhook for your bot to your Cloudfare Workers url

 ## Contributing
 uh do stuff if you want to idc